AdobeDocs/commerce-operations.en/help/installation/tutorials/extensions.md

 bin/magento module:status
 ```

-and look for the extension under "List of disabled modules".
+And look for the extension under "List of disabled modules".

 ## Enable the extension

-Some extensions won't work properly unless you clear Magento-generated static view files first.
+Some extensions don't work properly unless you clear generated static view files first.
 Use the `--clear-static-content` option to clear static view files when you're enabling an extension.

 1. Enable the extension and clear static view files: